ENERGY AND CLIMATE

 H.111 proposes waiving motor vehicle registration fees for volunteer firefighters who have written authorization to use their personal vehicles for emergency fire or rescue activities.
 Currently, vehicles owned by volunteer fire departments or rescue organizations pay a reduced $15 registration fee.
 This bill extends the benefit by eliminating registration fees entirely for volunteer firefighters’ personal vehicles that are equipped with sirens and red or red-and-white signal lamps, as permitted under Vermont law.
 The bill aims to support volunteer firefighters by reducing financial burdens associated with their service.
 The act takes effect on July 1, 2025.

-S.66 is a Vermont bill aimed at regulating motor vehicle noise, exhaust modifications, and the use of engine compression brakes.
-Compression brakes, often used by truckers on steep descents to prevent brake failure, would be severely limited unless a muffler is installed—adding unnecessary costs and reducing their effectiveness.
-The bill establishes noise based on speed and weight classifications, prohibits certain exhaust system modifications that increase noise or smoke emissions, and requires engine compression brakes to have mufflers to reduce excessive noise.
+S.66 seeks to limit motor vehicle noise and the use of engine compression brakes, also known as “Jake brakes.”
+Compression brakes are used on steep descents to prevent failure.
+This critical safety tool would be limited under the law unless a muffler is installed.
+This unnecessary cost could reduce the effectiveness of the braking system.
 The bill includes penalties for violations, with fines increasing for repeated offenses, and mandates that non-compliant vehicles fail state inspections.
-Additionally, it directs the Agency of Transportation to establish a citizen reporting system for subjective noise complaints rather than objective safety concerns, allowing individuals to report potentially non-compliant vehicles to law enforcement for investigation.
-This bill prioritizes aesthetic concerns over practical realities, making Vermont’s roads more dangerous by undermining essential safety equipment.
-The bill is set to take effect on July 1, 2025, if passed.
+It also directs the Agency of Transportation to establish a citizen reporting system for subjective noise complaints rather than objective safety concerns, allowing individuals to report potentially non-compliant vehicles to law enforcement for investigation.

 H.37 proposes consolidating Vermont’s school districts to align with career and technical education (CTE) service regions.
 The bill aims to streamline the organization of school districts to better integrate and support CTE programs within the state's educational system